ipfabric/docs/docs/System_Administration/increase_disk_space.md

 !!! error "Deprecated Script"

     This script should not be used anymore.
+The script also only supports the MBR partitioning scheme, and doesn't work with the GPT partitioning scheme.
     You should run it only when you know what you are doing.

 Script location: `/opt/nimpee/sys-lvm-resize.sh`